cwliu007/minConf/README.md

-# minConf_TMP
+# minConf_TMP for minimization

-R code of the minConf_TMP (from minConf package in MATLAB language) used for minimization.
-(See https://www.cs.ubc.ca/~schmidtm/Software/minConf.html)
+R code of the minConf_TMP (from minConf package in MATLAB language).
+(See usage at https://www.cs.ubc.ca/~schmidtm/Software/minConf.html)

 INSTALLATION in R: